superkvm/superkvm_desktop_client/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: I wish add the xxx function
+title: "[Feature reques] I wish add the xxx function"
 labels: ''
 assignees: ''